|Policy and Procedure Statement 8.08||Faculty Grievance Policy|

-1. Section 4.42 of Chapter V of the Regents' Rules permits a faculty member to present a grievance, in person, to the President or his/her designee, on an issue related to wages, hours of employment, conditions of work.
+1. Section 2.15 of Chapter V of the Regents' Rules entitles every TSUS employee to present a grievance to a hearing officer designated by the university president on an issue related to his or her wages, hours of work, or conditions of work.

-2. This PPS sets forth procedures for faculty grievances except for the following:
+3. This PPS sets forth procedures for faculty grievances except for the following:

 a.
 Harassment and Discrimination Grievances.
 UPPS 04.04.42 (Prohibition of Sexual Harassment) contains procedures for sexual harassment complaints.
 UPPS 04.04.46 (Prohibition of Discrimination or Harassment) contains procedures for complaints of racial harassment and illegal discrimination on the basis of race, color, national origin, age, religion, sex, disability, veteran’s status or sexual orientation.